jiangyangby/MM18-Deep-Cognitive-Subspace-Clustering/README.md

 - scipy

 ## Data
-The data can be found [here](https://github.com/panji1990/Deep-subspace-clustering-networks/tree/master/Data).
+The data and pre-trained auto-encoder model can be found [here](https://github.com/panji1990/Deep-subspace-clustering-networks/tree/master/Data).
+Please put the data in `data/` and the pre-trained model in `models/`.

 ## Citation
 Please cite our paper if you use this code in your own work: